gdamore/tcell/README.md

 ## Examples

 A number of example are posted up on our [Gallery](https://github.com/gdamore/tcell/wikis/Gallery/).

-Let us know if you want to add your masterpiece to the list!
+That's a wiki, and please do submit updates if you have something you want to showcase.

 ## More Portable

 _Tcell_ is portable to a wide variety of systems, and is pure Go, without any need for CGO.
 _Tcell_ is believed to work with mainstream systems officially supported by golang.

 Following the Go support policy, _Tcell_ officially only supports the current ("stable") version of go,